 Selected topics of interest and importance ancillary to the practice of athletic training and sports medicine are discussed in this seminar course.
 Speakers include a dentist, dermatologist, ENT, podiatrist, ophthalmologist, chiropractor, lawyer, nutritionist, etc.

 EXSS 739 – Practicum in Athletic Training (Spring, 3 hrs).

 The clinical experience, team coverage, instructor’s CPR certification and in-service projects are stressed.
 The implementation of theories and practices in a professional setting under the direction of a competent practitioner.

-EXSS 479 – Performance Enhancement Specialist (Spring, 1 hr.)
+EXSS 479– Performance Enhancement of the Health Care Professional (Spring, 1 hr.)

 Second Year: Fall Semester

 EXSS 700 – Applied Statistics and Research Methods in Exercise and Sport Science (Fall, 3 hrs).

 Prerequisite, undergraduate statistics course required.
 Problem-solving and practical experience in applied statistical analysis, interpretation, and presentation of data from the field of exercise and sport science.

 EXSS 737 – Advanced Muscular Assessment and Treatment (Fall, 3 hrs).